Neural Window Decoder for SC-LDPC Codes: Introduction

-With these efforts, neural decoders have gained recognition for their practicality and have been applied to various code classes, including algebraic \cite{Nachmani2019, Chen2021}, LDPC \cite{Lian2019, Kwak2024, Shah2021}, generalized LDPC \cite{Kwak2022}, and polar codes \cite{Xu2020}.
-However, neural decoders have not yet been applied to one of the key counterpart of LDPC codes, the spatially-coupled LDPC (SC-LDPC) codes.
+With these efforts, neural decoders have gained recognition for their practicality and have been applied to various code classes, including algebraic \cite{Nachmani2019, Chen2021}, LDPC \cite{Lian2019, Kwak2024, Kwak2025, Shah2021}, generalized LDPC \cite{Kwak2022}, and polar codes \cite{Xu2020}.
+However, neural decoders have not yet been applied to one of the key counterparts of LDPC codes, namely, the spatially coupled LDPC (SC-LDPC) codes.

-SC-LDPC codes, first introduced in \cite{Felstrom1999}, have attracted attention due to their threshold saturation effect, where their BP thresholds approach the optimal maximum a posteriori (MAP) thresholds of uncoupled block LDPC codes \cite{Kudekar2011}.
+SC-LDPC codes, first introduced in \cite{Felstrom1999}, have attracted attention due to the threshold saturation effect, where their BP thresholds approach the optimal maximum a posteriori (MAP) thresholds of uncoupled block LDPC codes \cite{Kudekar2011}.
 SC-LDPC codes are constructed by coupling $L$ disjoint LDPC blocks in a repetitive structure.
-This recurrent form enables a unique decoding method known as window decoding \cite{Iyengar2012}.
-The window decoder (WD) operates on a subgraph, referred to as a window, aiming to decode target variable nodes (VNs) in the first block.
-After decoding within the first window is complete, the process advances to the subsequent window and continues across all $L$ blocks.
-Compared to the frame-wise decoding, which target all VNs, the WD offers advantages in terms of decoding latency, complexity, and memory requirements.
+This recurrent form enables a unique decoding known as window decoding \cite{Iyengar2012, Kwak2022_SC}.
+The window decoder (WD) operates on a subgraph block, referred to as a window, aiming to decode target variable nodes (VNs) in each block.
+After decoding within the first window is completed, the process advances to the subsequent window and continues across all $L$ blocks.
+Compared to the BP decoding, the WD offers advantages in terms of decoding latency, complexity, and memory requirements.